soundwanders/sleepy-chef/README.md

 - Sleepy Chef lets users search for recipes based on type, name, or ingredients.
 - Built with Next.js + Tailwind CSS, deployed with Vercel.
 - useSWR provides a convenient way to handle caching, revalidation, and focus tracking in addition to some spicy syntax for data fetching.
-- Next's useRouter hook sends and receives the user's query & query parameters, which are necessary to filter and sort our recipe API data.
+- Next's useRouter hook sends and receives the user's query & query parameters, which we use to filter and sort the recipe API data.
 - API responds to user-submitted queries, filtering appropriate response by using key-value pairs to return all matching recipes as Objects.
 - getStaticPaths and getStaticProps generate our static Recipe pages at build time, which eliminates the need for on-demand server-side rendering and greatly reduces the load placed on the servers.
 - Recipe cards double as Next.js Link components, navigating to individual recipe pages using Next.js' dynamic routing method.